akash720/learning/README.md

 * Generative Adversarial Networks.ipynb, gan.md: learning about GANs(if
 notebook is not not opening, try cloning the repo and run locally in jupyter nb)
-* bugs_errors_fixes: Contains some bugs and errors I encountered and their fixes
+* tips_errors_fixes: Contains some tips and errors I encountered with their fixes